Stability Analysis of Sharpness-Aware Minimization: Main Results

 To verify our investigation empirically, we introduce the optimization of the Beale function.
-This function has two benefits.
-First, it has a single saddle point at $(0, 1)$, which allows us to verify whether the parameter is stuck in the saddle point and the convergence instability near a saddle point.
-Secondly, it has four basins, as illustrated in \Figref{fig:dynamic}, with only two basins (top left and bottom right) containing a minimum.
+It has a single saddle point at $(0, 1)$, which allows us to verify whether the parameter is stuck in the saddle point and the convergence instability near a saddle point.
+As illustrated in \Figref{fig:dynamic}, it also has four basins with only two basins (top left and bottom right) containing a minimum.
 We use a learning rate of $\eta$=1e-4, as smaller learning rates often perform better on low dimensional problems.
-We observe similar results for other learning rates that make both GD and SAM converge.

 The optimization result is illustrated in \Figref{fig:intro}.
 While GD successfully converges to the global minimum, SAM is trapped in the saddle point rather than the global minimum.
 To verify the geometric analysis presented in \Figref{fig:dynamic}, the trajectory of the perturbed weight $\vw^p_t$ is plotted in Figure \ref{fig:wp}.
 After SAM becomes stuck in the saddle point, $\vw^p_t$ continuously crosses the basin boundaries, which is consistent with \Figref{fig:A5}.
 Additionally, in \Figref{fig:toy_grad}, the cosine between $\nabla \ell (\vw_t)$ and $\nabla \ell (\vw^p_t)$ during the optimization step $t$ is plotted.
-The cosine value dramatically oscillates between $-1$ and $1$, which is consistent with the gradient oscillation described in Case-III-(ii).
+The cosine value oscillates between $-1$ and $1$, which is consistent with the gradient oscillation described in Case-III-(ii).
+In Appendix \ref{ap:double}, we conduct a similar experiment on the double-well potential function $\ell(\theta) = (\mu - \theta^2)^2$.
+We observe a similar phenomenon that, in several cases, SAM converges to $\theta = 0$, even though the global optima are given by $\theta = \pm \sqrt{\mu}$.
 These results demonstrate that SAM becomes stuck in the saddle point as if it were a convergence point.